-Specific procedures must be followed during dismissal to ensure that all students are safe.
-Please do not walk up to the bus port or come in the hallways to pick up your child.
-We are asking that all parents stay in their cars and pull up to the colored cones where an SES teacher will assist your child into the car.
-The car tag issued by the school should be visible on the passenger's side visor so that a staff member can see it to check for security and keep all students at Sugarmill Elementary School safe.
+Specific procedures must be followed at the end of the day and during dismissal, to ensure that all students are safe.
+Please do not walk up to the bus port or front office to pick up your child.
+We ask that all parents stay in their cars and pull up to the colored cones where an SES staff member will assist your child into the car.
+The car tag issued by the school should be visible on the passenger's side visor so that a staff member can easily view to check for security.
 If a car tag is not visible, identification will be checked before a student is dismissed to a car.

 Students who walk to school will be escorted to the end of the bus port by a teacher to meet their parents at dismissal.
+Identification or walker tags supplied by the school must be presented to the teacher on duty before the students are released to the parent or guardian.

 Please send written notification to your child's teacher if their regular dismissal procedure (bus rider/car rider/ walker) is going to change.
-If for some reason you need to make a change during the day, we will need an email or fax sent to the attention of Pam Lewis at plewis@camden.k12.ga.us.
-If you send a fax or email you must call to verify that it has been received.
-This must be done prior to 3:00 p.m. to ensure the information is given to the teacher.
-Emergency transportation changes made by phone must be place prior to 3:00.

-We ask that you do not check out your child between 3:15 p.m. and 3:30 p.m.
+If for some reason you need to make a change during the day, you may send an email to the attention of Pam Lewis at SEStransportation@camden.k12.ga.us.
+You must call to verify that it has been received.
+This must be done prior to 2:00 pm to ensure the information is given to the teacher.
+We ask that you do not check your child out after 2:30 pm.
 This procedure is for the safety of all students.
-We cannot get children off buses or change transportation once they have left the classroom.